AdobeDocs/document-services/src/pages/resources/storyies.md

 ### ADOBE INDESIGN

-Adobe InDesign brings its new Share for Review features to life with Adobe Document Services APIs.
+Adobe InDesign brings its new Share for Review features to life with Adobe Acrobat Services APIs.